 - Stir in coleslaw mix and cook a couple minutes while you prepare the sauce.

-- In a medium bowl or liquid measuring cup, whisk together soy sauce, hoisin sauce, water and ginger.
+- In a medium bowl or liquid measuring cup, whisk together soy sauce, hoisin sauce, water, sesame oil and ginger.

 - Add cooked ramen and sauce back to the pan, stirring just until combined and heated through.
 Adjust seasoning to taste and serve.